UNIVERSITY OF WISCONSIN River Falls

 It's okay to make suggestions about majors and career fields, professional programs, and graduate schools, but let your student be the ultimate judge of what's best for them.
 Career development can be stressful because this may be the first big decision that they have had to make.
 Be patient, sympathetic and understanding, even if you don't agree with their decisions.

 5. Emphasize the importance of internships.
 Career Services does not "place" your student in a job upon graduation.
 Colleges grant degrees, but not job guarantees, so having relevant experience in this competitive job market is critical.
 Students can sample career options by participating in internships and experimenting with summer employment opportunities or volunteer work.
-Your student can also search Hire-a-Falcon for internship and job opportunities.
+Your student can also search Handshake for internship and job opportunities.

 6. Encourage extracurricular involvement.
 Part of experiencing college life is to be involved and active outside the classroom.
 Interpersonal and leadership skills—qualities valued by future employers—are often developed in extracurricular activities within student organizations, intramurals, and other activities on-campus.